-July is probably one of the busiest months for travel.
+July is usually one of the busiest months for travel.
 School's out, and the weather in many parts of the world is at its warmest and sunniest.
-Summer celebrations are in full swing, national parks are prime for exploring, and the world's best beaches burst into action.
+In the northern hemisphere, summer celebrations are in full swing, national parks are prime for exploring and the world's best beaches burst into action.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list: